y3ro/timegit/README.md

 ## Usage

-First you will need to create the configuration file `$HOME/.config/timegit.json`.
+First you will need to create the configuration file `$HOME/.config/timegit.json` (or specify your own filepath with the `-config` option).
 Example contents:

 ```